kgisl/pythonFDP/notes/selectSortLectureGuide.md

    - OPTIONAL - generate a list containing tuples, where each tuple contains both the element and the index of the element in the list
    - OPTIONAL - use a built-in function to find out the tuple containing the least value in the list

-## A more efficient Selection Sort
+## A More Efficient Selection Sort

 -   uses  `tuples`  and  `list comprehension`  to make the code very efficient and eminently readable.